Safeguarding Children Policy

 This policy applies to all college staff regardless of age, race, disability, religion or belief, gender, sexual orientation, marital or civil partnership status, gender reassignment, pregnancy or maternity, or any other status.
 All individuals will be treated in a fair and equitable manner recognising any special needs where adjustments can be made.
 No individual will suffer any form of discrimination, victimisation, harassment or bullying as a result of this policy.

-- The Children’s Act defines anyone under the age of 18 as a child.
+- Child: The Children’s Act defines anyone under the age of 18 as a child.
 Therefore, students aged 14-16 who attend the College, as well as Wyke students between the ages of 16 and 18, will come under the scope of this policy and its attendant operating procedure.

-- According to the Children’s Act abuse is defined as one or more of the following; –
+- Abuse: According to the Children’s Act abuse is defined as one or more of the following; –

 - Physical abuse or injury (including bullying)